 Some of our electric and natural gas facilities cross wetlands, grasslands, savannas and forests.
 When maintaining or building facilities, we work to avoid potentially sensitive areas and to take care for the surrounding environment.
 Where such areas cannot be avoided, we strive to minimize ecological, social and cultural impacts, coordinating with governmental natural resource agencies and inviting the public to help us plan our activities.
 For example, when siting and installing natural gas pipelines, we use a consensus approach that results in:

 Both the Wisconsin Department of Natural Resources (WDNR) and the Public Service Commission of Wisconsin are involved in this consensus approach prior to our applications for any necessary permits.
-We used this approach during installation of the 34-mile Ixonia natural gas pipeline lateral, the 17-mile Port Washington natural gas pipeline lateral, and the Hartford-West Bend and Fox Valley laterals.
+We used this approach during installation of the 34-mile Ixonia natural gas pipeline lateral, the 17-mile Port Washington lateral, the Hartford-West Bend and Fox Valley laterals, and the 85-mile West Central Lateral natural gas pipelines.

 While energy generation and distribution can affect the environment in many ways, regulatory agencies have found no indication of harm or significant changes in natural habitats and biodiversity related to our activities and operations.
 We use effective controls to limit emissions and discharges, meeting and often exceeding government regulations.